Henry P. Larrabee

-Henry P. Larrabee (1830 – December 19, 1906), also known as Hank Larrabee, was a 49er and a rancher in the Eel River Valley of Humboldt County, California.
-In this region, he was notorious for his treatment of the native Indian people.
+Henry P. Larrabee (c.
+1830 – December 19, 1906), also known as Hank Larrabee, was a 49er, and rancher in the Eel River Valley of Humboldt County, California.
+In this region, he was notorious for his treatment of Native American people.
 Subsequently, he was a sheriff in Montana, a family man, businessman and school board member in Kansas.

 History

 He was born in Marion County, Ohio, son of Joseph and Lucy Larrabee, and lived there until leaving for California during the 1849 California Gold Rush.
 He established a ranch at "Larrabee" in Humboldt County in 1859.
 He also owned the land around Blocksburg from the Eel River to Larabee Valley to the east.
 The town of Blocksburg was originally called "Larabee" or its other spelling "Laribee" Several landmarks–including Larabee Creek, Little Larabee Creek, and Larabee Valley-are named for him, although old maps and writings occasionally use the alternate spelling "Laribee."

-He was a reputed killer of Indians, having once bragged that he killed more than 60 Indian children with a hatchet, and served as a corporal in the Volunteer Guides during the Bald Hills War.
+He was a reputed killer of Native Americans, having once bragged that he killed more than 60 Indian children with a hatchet, and served as a corporal in the Volunteer Guides during the Bald Hills War.
 He is widely believed to have been an instigator and among the killers in the Indian Island massacre.

 United States Army Lieutenant Daniel Lynn, sent to Larrabee Valley with a detachment in March 1861, described Larrabee to his superior, Captain Charles Lovell: